 Recommendation 3.
-We recommended that Clinic Registered Nurse Care Managers and providers receive health coaching training within 12 months of appointment to Patient Aligned Care Teams.
+We recommended that Clinic Registered Nurse Care Managers receive motivational interviewing and health coaching training and that providers and clinical associates in the outpatient clinics receive health coaching training within 12 months of appointment to Patient Aligned Care Teams.

-Target date for completion: Completed as of July 1, 2015
+Target date for completion: December 2015